 Factoring in personal taste, there are millions of interior design styles.

 Our role, as interior designers, is to help you identify, articulate, and bring to life what it is you like.
 Who cares if it’s trendy!
 Who cares if it doesn’t neatly fit a defined design style.
-It’s more important that you like it, it makes you feel good, and it makes you want to spend more time in the space!
+What’s more important is that you like it, it makes you feel good, and it makes you want to spend more time in the space!

 In general, these are some of the primary interior design styles that are popular in homes, condos, and lofts in the Denver metro area:

 Contemporary Interior Design

 Contemporary design, as its name implies, is all about today!
 And because of that, the style is ever-changing.
 Currently, natural finishes are in, as are simple designs, basic shapes, and monochromatic color schemes.